ToxicJuice23/vlib/README.md

 12: accesses the value at the current index, incremented with next()
 13: returns true if v is equal to the current Vvector.
 Only compares up to the length of the current Vvector
 14: returns a Vvector ordered by either ascending or descending values
+15: concatenates the Vvector values of a Vvector_string or Vvector_char
+16: parses a string to return a Vvector of that wanted type

 ## Errors coming soon